robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 The Device Management Protocol defines a set of supported operations.
 A device management agent can support a subset of the operations, but the Manage device and Unmanage device operations must be supported.
 A device supporting firmware action operations must also support observation.

 The Device Management Protocol is built on top of MQTT.
-For details specific to how Device Management Protocol interacts with MQTT please see `MQTT for Managed Devices <../../messaging/devices.html>`__
+For details specific to how Device Management Protocol interacts with MQTT please see `MQTT Connectivity for Devices <../mqtt.html>`__

 The Device Management Lifecycle